Professor Jamie Lorimer

 Undergraduate teaching

-For the Final Honour School, Jamie lectures on the ‘Environmental Geography’ foundation course.
-Jamie convenes an FHS option, ‘Geographies of Nature’, based on his research.
+Jamie lectures on the Prelims ‘Human Geography’ course, the Final Honour School ‘Environmental Geography’ foundation course.
+Jamie convenes an FHS option with Beth Greenhough, ‘Geographies for the Anthropocene, based on their research.

 At Hertford College, Jamie and his colleagues are responsible for teaching students across the entire breadth of geographical topics for the Preliminary Examination and Final Honour School of Geography.